 You are here:

-The German Chemicals Act designates the Federal Institute for Occupational Safety and Health (BAuA) as both the Federal Office for Chemicals for Biocides and the Risk Assessment Unit Biocides for Occupational Safety and Health for the purposes of implementing EU Regulation (EU) No 528/2012 (Biocidal Products Regulation).
+The German Chemicals Act (ChemG) designates the Federal Institute for Occupational Safety and Health as both the Federal Office for Chemicals (Registration Office for Biocides) and the Risk Assessment Unit for Occupational Safety and Health for the purposes of implementing the Biocidal Products Regulation (EU) No 528/2012.
 The duties of the Risk Assessment Unit are coordinated by the group 'Process lead and coordination of biocides' within Division 4.
-Regulation (EU) No 528/2012 regulates the distribution of biocidal products on the European market in a two-step procedure.
-First biocidal active substances are assessed in a European process and if an approval is possible the active substances are incorporated into a positives list (Union list).
+The Biocidal Products Regulation establishes a two-step procedure for the distribution of biocidal products on the European market.
+First, biocidal active substances are assessed in a European process and if an approval is possible the active substances are incorporated into a positive list.
 When a biocidal active substance is approved, biocidal products containing these actives go through a second step - an authorisation procedure.

-During active substance evaluation the Risk Assessment Unit assesses the risks associated with the use of active substances and products at workplaces.
+During active substance evaluation, the unit assesses the risks associated with the use of active substances and products at workplaces.
 This includes the evaluation of exposure and risks for professional users and the specification of risk mitigation measures to ensure a safe handling at the workplace.

 During product authorisation the Risk Assessment Unit formulates risk reduction measures for identified risks on the basis of national regulations.
 This includes forwarding hazard information and measures to protect employees which can apply to the product or specific types of intended uses.

 In addition, Control Guidance Sheets are developed, which summarise the most important steps to ensure a safe handling at the workplace in a brief, comprehensible form.
-The aim is to improve the communication between the authorities and the applicant and/or between the employer and his biocides-using employees.
+The aim is to improve the communication between the authorities and the applicant as well as between the employer and his biocides-using employees.

 The units involved in the Risk Assessment Unit Biocides for Occupational Safety and Health are unit 4.1 'Exposure Scenarios', 4.3 'Toxicology' and 4.7 'Biological Agents'.